 So much of the way our experience is structured is not obvious to most of us.
 Every experience that appears primarily as a distinct sensation, sight, or thought is made of multiple layers.
 We usually think of the “five senses” but in actuality, we have a lot more.
 A common one people can spot when it is pointed out is proprioception, the feeling of your body’s position and movement in space.
 Similarly, when you hear words in a language you speak, your mind instantly and effortlessly parses out grammar and derives meaning, and often unconsciously applies associations and internal reactions.

-Many of these layers, these sub-components in perpetual awareness, can become more visible through meditation and observing your experience more closely over time.
+Many of these layers, these sub-components in perceptual awareness, can become more visible through meditation and observing your experience more closely over time.
 However, I’ve come to believe that there is an additional and unique layer of experience that I call Experiential Metadata.

 Have you ever had a dream where someone you see in the dream looks like one individual, such as your old roommate, but in the dream you know it’s actually your uncle?
-Better yet, if at some point you become lucid and realize this is a dream without waking up, you suddenly know everything around you isn’t real and it is all just the content of the dream.
+Better yet, if at some point you become lucid and realize this is a dream without waking up, you suddenly know that everything around you isn’t real and it is all just the content of the dream.
 Often when this happens, nothing in terms of the sensory experience changes, everything looks the same, except you just know it’s all a dream.